Ripon Cathedral: Organ

 The cathedral has a fine organ by Harrison and Harrison, which is a rebuild of the original Lewis instrument dating from 1878.
 The organ is on the screen and has casework by Gilbert Scott.
 A specification of the organ can be found on the National Pipe Organ Register.
 The organ last underwent a major refurbishment in 2013.
 These works included a thorough cleaning and repair of all pipe work.

 Organists

 In 1447, the organ at Ripon Cathedral was played by a priest, Thomas Litster.
 Notable organists have included composers Charles Harry Moody and Ronald Edward Perrin.

 Bells

 A ring of 12 bells with an additional 'flat sixth' bell is hung in the south-west tower.
 A diatonic ring of ten bells was cast in 1932, and three additional bells were installed in 2008 with two new trebles being added to give a diatonic ring of twelve, and an additional 'flat sixth' bell to give a light ring of eight.

+Clock

+In 1379 the Fabric Rolls of the Minster mention “le clok”.
+In 1453 John Ripley de Ebor was employed by Ripon Minster on the clock.

+In 1724 George Mills of Ripon made a new clock for Ripon Cathedral and repaired the existing chimes.

+In 1891 the number of bells in the tower was increased from eight to ten, and Cambridge chimes were added to the clock tower by J. Shaw and Company of Bradford.

+In 1906 a new clock was installed by William Potts of Leeds.
+The existing dial on the west front was retained, and a new dial provided on the south side of the tower, both dials being 7 ft in diameter.
+The clock struck the hours of the great bell and chimes Cambridge Quarters.
+The escapement was based on that devised by Lord Grimethorpe.